 Will forming a union limit Student Employees’ direct relationship with supervisors?

 As a union, student employees will be negotiating with the University, not with our professors and supervisors, because it is the policies of the University that define the conditions of our employment.
 Moreover, student employees will set the bargaining agenda and decide what improvements to prioritize in collective bargaining.

 As such, a union contract would only create limitations if we democratically chose to adopt them.
 And forming a union would mean that the Western administration would not be able to make unilateral changes to working conditions that student employees choose to preserve.
 This same process used at Universities around the nation have resulted in numerous improvements, and research suggests if anything, a net benefit to relationships with supervisors as a result of unionization.

 If I support the union, can Western or my supervisor retaliate against me?

 No. Washington State Law is clear: “No public employer, or other person, shall directly or indirectly, interfere with, restrain, coerce, or discriminate against any public employee or group of public employees in the free exercise of their right to organize and designate representatives of their own choosing for the purpose of collective bargaining, or in the free exercise of any other right under this chapter.”

 UAW currently represents 80,000 Academic Student Employees, Postdocs, and Researchers in the US, and has represented tens of thousands more over the years.
 There has never been a recorded instance of an academic worker being retaliated against due to their involvement with a union.

-The Western-CASE/UAW organizing committee will support ASEs concerned about possible retaliation.
-Contact us if you have concerns and questions.
+The WAWU/UAW organizing committee will support any student employee concerned about possible retaliation.
+Please Contact us if you have concerns and/or questions.